 * GoddamnedBats: The AI companies, town councils, and those [=UFOs=] that appear and attack your (and ''only your'') trains and buses.

-** In the original game, building a long enough tunnel would cause [[WritersCannotDoMath the cost]] [[PowersOfTwoMinusOne to run negative]], and you would make over a million dollars/pounds/whatever.
+** In the initial UK release of the original game (and earlier demos), building a long enough tunnel would cause [[WritersCannotDoMath the cost]] [[PowersOfTwoMinusOne to run negative]], and you would make over a million dollars/pounds/whatever.
 Bad in that if you earned enough money, your cash would flip into the negative, and you would suddenly be millions in debt.
-Fixed in subsequent versions.
+Fixed in the US release and ''Deluxe''.

 ** In the original, with level crossings, whoever owned the railway owned the square.
 This meant that you could screw over AI road construction by laying rails over their roads and destroying the road.
-Fixed in subsequent versions.
+Fixed in ''Deluxe''.